Emmanuelkimutai/alx-low_level_programming/0x01-variables_if_else_while/README.md

 C program to print the last digit after compairing it in the conditions C program to print the alphabet in lowercase
-C program to print both upper and lower case alphabets
+C program to print both upper and lower case alphabets C program to print alphabet but omit letters q and e